marcelkottmann/esp32-javascript/README.md

 Now you have installed the pre-configured boot script.

 If this is your first install, your onboard LED should blink now.
 Blinking signals that your board has started a soft ap with the ssid "esp32".
 With your mobile or desktop connect to the WLAN SSID "esp32" and open http://192.168.4.1/setup (if you have not changed the default credentials your username / password is esp32 / esp32 ).
+You can change the default password in `./sdkconfig` by changing the value of `CONFIG_ESP32_JS_BASIC_AUTH_PASSWORD`.

 On the Setup page you can configure your WLAN settings and an URL to download your JS main script from.